 One of the more important metrics internal audit should manage is tracking and reporting on issue remediation.
-How quickly issues are remediated is a sign of how effectively an organization is managing risk because the time it takes to close out identified issues:
+How quickly issues are remediated is a sign of how effectively an organization is managing risk because of the time it takes to close out identified issues:

 - indicates that issues identified by internal audit and other risk and compliance groups are relevant to the organization